Microcontroller

 Programmer’s Model

-Represents the microcontroller from the software developer’s perspective, which includes:
+Represents the microcontroller from the software developer’s perspective.
+Abstracts away physical implementation details.

 • Instruction set architecture